Questions About the Scan Software SilverFast

 On a LaserSoft Imaging IT-8 target in a framed slide (35-mm film), the type of film is readable on a vertical text line at the right edge of the target, for example as in the adjacent picture "Printed on Kodak Ektachrome Professional Film".
 The text is hardly decipherable to the pure eye; but by observing the slides with a magnifier or after a high resolution scan, the vertical text is easy to read.
 In case of a non-transparent target of LaserSoft Imaging, the type of film at the right bottom are clearly readable, as you can see in the example of the second image the text "Printed on Kodak Professional Digital".
 These images are zoomed cutouts of a scan of the respective IT-8 target.

-How long does an IT-8 target last?
+How long does an IT-8 target keep its original quality?

 An IT-8 calibration target is a high quality piece of film material in the field of transparencies that contains certain standard colors on a certain film (for example Kodak or Fuji).
 Like at all other photographic films, an IT-8 target also ages and loses its color fidelity.
 How long is it possible to use an IT-8 Target?